On the initial boundary value problem for the vacuum Einstein equations and geometric uniqueness: Abstract

 \section{Abstract}

-We formulate a well-posed initial boundary value problem (IBVP) for the vacuum Einstein equations in harmonic gauge by describing the boundary conditions of a spacetime metric in its associated gauge.
+We formulate an initial boundary value problem (IBVP) for the vacuum Einstein equations by describing the boundary conditions of a spacetime metric in its associated gauge.
 This gauge is determined, equivariantly with respect to diffeomorphisms, by the spacetime metric.
+The vacuum spacetime metric $g$ and its associated gauge $\phi_g$ are solved simultaneously in local harmonic coordinates.
 Further we show that vacuum spacetimes satisfying fixed initial-boundary conditions and corner conditions are geometrically unique near the initial surface.
-In analogy to the solution to the Cauchy problem, we also construct a unique maximal globally hyperbolic vacuum development of the initial-boundary data.
+Finally, in analogy to the solution of the Cauchy problem, we also construct a unique maximal globally hyperbolic solution of the IBVP.